RESTORING OUR DEMOCRACY

 Even before the pandemic, 87 million Americans were either uninsured or underinsured, preventing them from getting necessary medical care.
 In the richest nation in the history of the world, health care should be a right, not a privilege.
 That’s why I support Medicare for All, which would insure every American with comprehensive health care (including dental, vision, and long-term care) while capping the annual cost of prescription drugs and lowering overall costs to families, small businesses, and the government.
-Medicare for All would also help close the racial gaps in healthcare coverage and outcomes; Black and Hispanic Americans are more likely to be uninsured than white people, and they are more likely to suffer from treatable, preventable diseases.

 CHAMPIONING THE RIGHTS OF WORKING PEOPLE

 My grandfather was a janitor, and my grandmother cleaned homes.
 I was raised by a single mom who had to work multiple jobs just to put food on the table.
-I understand the struggles facing American workers because I’ve lived them myself, and in Congress, I’ll be a strong champion for working people.
+I understand the struggles facing American workers because I’ve lived them myself, and those principles have guided my work in Congress.

 Although the cost of living in this country is soaring, wages have remained stagnant for decades.
-I’m proud to have voted for the Raise the Wage Act this Congress, and I support raising the federal minimum wage permanently indexed to inflation, for all workers, including tipped workers.
+I’m proud to have voted for the Raise the Wage Act this Congress, and I support raising the federal minimum wage to $15/hour, permanently indexed to inflation, for all workers.
 Although New York has seen some increases in recent years, this is simply not enough for families in the Lower Hudson Valley, which ranks among the most expensive places to live in the country.

-I know that our country is strongest when we have a vibrant middle class, and that’s why we must enact labor laws that protect all of our communities.
+I know that our country is strongest when we have a vibrant middle-class, and that’s why we must enact labor laws that protect all of our communities.
 All workers deserve the right to negotiate for proper pay, safe working conditions, and the benefits they deserve.
-I support the power of workers to organize and bargain collectively, and I proudly helped pass the PRO Act, which ensures working people can organize without fear of retaliation.
-I’ll also fight to end misleading “Right to Work” laws and close tax loopholes that encourage jobs and investments to be outsourced.
-I’m proud to be supported by a number of local and state labor unions, who know I’ll fight for them, not wealthy donors or corporations.
+I support the power of workers to organize and bargain collectively, and I proudly helped pass the PRO Act in the House, which ensures working people can organize without fear of retaliation.
+The PRO Act would end misleading “Right to Work” laws and close tax loopholes that encourage jobs and investments to be outsourced.
+I’m proud to be supported by a number of local and state labor unions, who know I am fighting for them.
 That also means treating our essential workers with the dignity they deserve.
-I support hazard pay, providing the Personal Protective Equipment (PPE) they need to work safely, and instituting changes that will outlast this pandemic.
+I support hazard pay, providing the Personal Protective Equipment (PPE) they need to work safely, and instituting labor protections that will outlast this pandemic.

 As the product of public schools in the East Ramapo Central School District, which helped me rise from humble economic circumstances, I know firsthand the transformative power of public education.
 I owe so much to my incredible teachers, administrators, and other staff, who provided the support and encouragement that got me where I am today.
 I also know that, unfortunately, my story is the exception and not the rule.
 We must fight harder for equal opportunity in our country.

-As a member of Congress, I serve on the House Education and Labor Committee, where I spend every day fighting for public school students and teachers, and I’m proud to be supported by the New York State United Teachers (NYSUT), the American Federation of Teachers (AFT), and the National Educators Association (NEA).
-In Congress, I’ll fight to increase funding for public education, including the Individuals with Disabilities in Education Act, which Congress has failed to fully fund since it was passed 45 years ago.
-I also support expanding access to free pre-kindergarten through a partnership between the federal government and the states.
+As a member of Congress, I serve on the House Education and Labor Committee, where I spend every day fighting for public school students and teachers.
+I was proud to earn the support of the New York State United Teachers (NYSUT), the American Federation of Teachers (AFT), and the National Educators Association (NEA).
+In Congress, I’m fighting to increase funding for public education as well as expand access to free pre-kindergarten through a partnership between the federal government and the states.

-I also know firsthand that America faces a crippling student debt crisis.
+I also know firsthand that America faces a devastating student debt crisis.
 Thousands of people in New York’s 17th Congressional District, despite having college degrees, must live at home with their parents because they can’t afford to be out on their own as renters or homeowners.
-We must forgive college debt to liberate an entire generation to fully participate in our economy, such as through homeownership, the single biggest generator of wealth in the United States.
-And, in order to prevent crushing student debt from accumulating in the future, college debt forgiveness must be paired with tuition-free public college moving forward.
+We must forgive student debt to liberate an entire generation to fully participate in our economy, such as through homeownership, the single biggest generator of wealth in the United States.
+And, in order to prevent crushing student debt from accumulating in the future, student debt forgiveness should be paired with tuition-free public college moving forward.

 FIGHTING FOR OUR FAMILIES

 Today, in more than half the states in America, a year of child care costs more than a year of in-state college tuition.
 My mother was lucky to have my grandparents’ help in taking care of me, but many children are not so lucky.
 We cannot leave our children behind.
-In Congress, I will support universal child care, and I will fight to provide 36 weeks of paid parental leave, so new parents can care for their child at the child’s most formative time.
+I support universal child care, and I was proud to introduce the Universal Child Care and Early Learning Act with Senator Elizabeth Warren, which would ensure universal access to child care and pre-K.

 Our planet is in peril.
 According to the United Nations Intergovernmental Panel on Climate Change (IPCC) report, we have 10 years remaining to prevent irreversible damage to Earth due to global warming.
 And, as Superstorm Sandy reminds us, this is a local as well as a global issue.
 We must address the climate crisis with the urgency this moment demands.

-That’s why I support a Green New Deal, which would create 20 million good-paying jobs while transitioning America to 100% renewable energy.
+That’s why I am a proud cosponsor of the Green New Deal, which would create 20 million good-paying jobs while transitioning America to 100% renewable energy.
 The Green New Deal ensures a just transition to green jobs for workers in the fossil fuel industry who are displaced and provides dedicated support to our most at-risk communities.
 We have a responsibility to end corporate tax cuts to fossil fuel companies and invest in new, sustainable infrastructure across the country.

 We also need to limit our reliance on automobiles and transition to high-speed and light rail powered by clean, renewable energy sources.
 In most parts of Rockland County, an individual has to drive or take a bus to get into New York City or Westchester County.
-I will fight for a one-ride train from Rockland into New York City and Westchester in President Biden’s infrastructure plan, which will make Rockland County more accessible and more attractive to young families.
-I will also fight to restore and expand light rail, which we previously had in communities like Ossining and Peekskill.
+I am fighting for a one-ride train from Rockland into New York City and Westchester in President Biden’s infrastructure plan, which will make Rockland County more accessible and more attractive to young families.
+I am also advocating to restore and expand light rail, which we previously had in communities like Ossining and Peekskill.

 PROTECTING A WOMAN’S RIGHT TO CHOOSE

 It should not be the place of the government or politicians like Donald Trump to intervene in a woman’s ability to make decisions about her own body.
 I support women’s access to the full range of reproductive healthcare services, and I believe that women should be able to make these deeply personal healthcare decisions for themselves.
-That’s why I’m proud to be endorsed by leading pro-choice groups like Planned Parenthood Action Fund and NARAL Pro-Choice America in my campaign for Congress.
+That’s why I was proud to earn the support of leading pro-choice groups like Planned Parenthood Action Fund and NARAL Pro-Choice America in my campaign for Congress.

 Unfortunately, the Trump Administration and the Republican Party have systematically undermined women’s reproductive freedom.
 The federal government must step in to protect civil rights — and it cannot leave those rights up to the extreme conservative majority on the Supreme Court.
-As a member of Congress, I will work to codify Roe v.
-Wade by statute, repeal the Hyde Amendment, and ensure that any Medicare for All legislation includes coverage for the full range of reproductive services.
+I support codifying Roe v.
+Wade by statute, repealing the Hyde Amendment, and ensuring that any Medicare for All legislation includes coverage for the full range of reproductive services.

 We also need to overhaul the way we approach criminal justice policy in this country and invest in policies and programs that support formerly incarcerated individuals and prevent them from returning.
 That’s why I support banning the consideration of criminal convictions in hiring decisions when the nature of the conviction is irrelevant to the job’s duties.
 We must also guarantee the right to counsel for defendants in civil cases and give judges discretion to consider the totality of a defendant’s circumstances in making sentencing decisions by ending mandatory minimums in sentencing.
 It also means supporting the legalization and regulation of cannabis, as New York and other states have done.